baltermia/python-spotify/docs/README.md

 ## Config file

 Configuration files are being managed with the `ConfigParser` python library.
-There's no need for writing configurations, the parser only reads it.

 ### Using `ConfigParser`